sulmanweb/openai_chatgpt/README.md

 # OpenaiChatgpt

 OpenAI ChatGPT API is a light-weight Ruby wrapper for the Rubyists.
-It gives nice struct objects for adresses, even the raw responses are returned in nice open struct objects.
+It gives nice struct objects for completions of the chatgpt, even the raw responses are returned in nice open struct objects.
 It uses Faraday for HTTP requests.

 ## Installation